Skip to content

 edikt delivers governance through two systems that reinforce each other.

-Architecture governance & compliance captures your architecture decisions, detects new ones mid-session, and compiles everything into enforcement Claude reads automatically — architecture choices, constraints, conventions, and correctness standards.
+Architecture governance & compliance captures your architecture decisions, detects new ones mid-session, and compiles everything into enforcement the model reads automatically — architecture choices, constraints, conventions, and correctness standards.

 Agentic SDLC governance governs the full lifecycle from requirements to verification — PRD, spec, artifacts, plan, execute, drift detection — with specialist review at every critical step.